 • NO BABY SHOWER / PHOTOS •

 Not every pregnant woman has a baby shower, especially if they have more than one child.
 In the case of my adoptive mother, she absolutely would have had a baby shower if she had actually been pregnant.
 She had a traditional bridal shower, a large wedding, and even a big Christening party for me when I was a few months old.
-All of these events were heavily photographed, so if a baby shower had taken place, there definitely would have been photographs.
-My adoptive parents enjoyed entertaining, hosting lavish holiday dinners, having their friends over for big parties and other events–all of which were heavily photographed.
+My adoptive parents also enjoyed entertaining, hosting lavish holiday dinners, having their friends over for big parties and other events–all of which were heavily photographed.
 So it was very unusual that there were no baby shower photographs, especially since I was their first (and only) child.
-If your mother did not have a baby shower and that seems inconsistent with other major life events and celebrations, especially if you were her first baby, this could be a red flag.
+If it appears your mother did not have a baby shower and that seems inconsistent with other life events and celebrations, this could be a red flag.

 • NO NEWBORN OR HOSPITAL PHOTOS •

-I think most non-adopted people born over the past five decades probably have at least one or two photographs of themselves in the hospital, coming home from the hospital and/or from the first few days of their life.
+I think most non-adopted people born over the past five decades probably have at least one or two photographs of themselves in the hospital, coming home from the hospital and from the first few days of their life.
 I was born in late 1976, and my adoptive parents had albums filled with photographs from the years before my birth and after my birth.
 Yet there are no photographs or other keepsakes from my birth or from the hospital.
 This seems very inconsistent with the way they photographed life prior to my birth and after my birth.
 The first photograph of me is at five days old and was taken at my adoptive parent’s home.
 There are also no hospital keepsakes, no hospital baby portraits, no footprint certificate, no hospital wristbands, no papers–absolutely nothing.
-However, they did have little mementos from vacations, events, favorite restaurants they ate at, shows they saw, etc., yet nothing from the birth of their child.
+However, they did have mementos from vacations, events, favorite restaurants they ate at, shows they saw, etc., yet nothing from the birth of their child.
 That seems very questionable.
-I remember being told that they weren’t “allowed” to take photographs of me in the hospital, but obviously, that is not really the case.
+I remember being young and noticing the lack of photographs of me as a newborn and being told that they weren’t “allowed” to take photographs of me in the hospital.
+Obviously, that was not really the case.
 If there are no photographs of you and/or your mother in the hospital, no hospital mementos, or no photographs of you at all in the hours or days (or even weeks) following your birth, this could be a red flag.
 This is especially true if your parents took lots of photographs in the time before your birth and following your birth, but there’s an obvious gap from the time of your birth.

 • THE INCREDIBLE SHRINKING WOMAN •